Asian shares higher after jobless data snaps Wall St rally

 Share prices have climbed recently on optimism that the recession brought on by the coronavirus pandemic might end quickly as economies reopen from shutdowns and travel resumes.
 But many professional investors contend the recent rally, a nearly 40% climb for the S&P 500 since late March, is overdone and say a pullback is likely.

-Rising U.S.-China tensions and the possibility of second waves of coronavirus infections are other reasons for caution, they say.

-Economists expect the Labor Department's monthly jobs report for May, due later Friday, to show employers slashed 8.5 million jobs last month, down from 20.5 million in April.
+Economists expect the Labor Department's monthly jobs report for May to show employers slashed 8.5 million jobs last month, down from 20.5 million in April.
 That would push the unemployment rate to nearly 20% from about 15%.

-On Thursday, American Airlines surged 41% for the biggest gain in the S&P 500 after it said it plans to fly 55% of its normal U.S. schedule next month, up from only 20% in April.

-The S&P 500 is now within 8.1% of its record set in February after earlier being down nearly 34%.

-In other trading, a barrel of U.S. crude oil for delivery in July fell 5 cents to $37.36 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, a barrel of U.S. crude oil for delivery in July rose 17 cents to $37.58 per barrel in electronic trading on the New York Mercantile Exchange.